Tainted Love

 Every week, Judge William Voy of the Clark County Juvenile Court in Las Vegas holds a special session for underage sex trafficking victims picked up by police in Las Vegas.
 For years, Voy has been working on an alternative for the girls who appear before him each week on prostitution-related charges.

-Samantha Vardaman
+Samantha_VardamanSamantha Vardaman

-Samantha Vardaman is the lead on policy issues for Shared Hope International coordinating advocacy efforts to further the protection of sex trafficking victims.
+Samantha Vardaman is the lead on policy issues for Shared Hope International, coordinating advocacy efforts to further the protection of sex trafficking victims.
 Samantha joined Shared Hope International in July 2005 to direct the Trafficking Markets in Jamaica, Japan, the Netherlands and the U.S.

-Dr. Mark P. Lagon
+Mark_LagonDr.
+Mark P. Lagon

-Lagon has been Executive Director and CEO of the anti-human trafficking nonprofit, Polaris Project.
+Dr. Mark P. Lagon has been Executive Director and CEO of the anti-human trafficking nonprofit, Polaris Project.
 Dr. Lagon is currently on the Board of Directors of the Council for a Community of Democracies, as well as the Advisory Board of ECPAT-USA (End Child Prostitution Child Pornography and Trafficking of Children for Sexual Purposes).

-Annie Lobert
+Annie_LobertAnnie Lobert

-Melissa Snow
+Melissa_SnowMelissa Snow

 Melissa Snow is the lead on rescue and restoration partnerships for Shared Hope International in the U.S. and the world.
-Melissa joined Shared Hope International in May 2004, and in 2005 began operating as the Deputy Director of Communications for the Trafficking Markets in Jamaica, Japan, the Netherlands and the U.S.
+Melissa joined Shared Hope International in May 2004, and in 2005, and began operating as the Deputy Director of Communications for the Trafficking Markets in Jamaica, Japan, the Netherlands and the U.S.

-Jesse Eaves
+Jesse_EavesJesse Eaves

 Jesse Eaves is the Policy adviser for children in crisis at World Vision in Washington, D.C.
 He was the Operations Manager for Invisible Children in Gulu, Uganda where he worked with war-affected communities to rebuild schools, provide water and sanitation, technology, and improved access to education.

-Tina Frundt
+Tina_FrundtTina Frundt

 Tina Frundt, founder and executive director of Courtney’s House is a leading figure in the crusade to help children sexually exploited for commercial purposes.
 Tina is herself a survivor of domestic sex trafficking and dedicates her life to helping women and children heal from sex exploitation.

-Susan D. Roske
+Susan RoskeSusan D. Roske

 Susan Roske is an attorney at Clark County, Las Vegas, NV.
 Susan heads the Juvenile Public Defender Program, which provides free attorneys to most defendants in Juvenile Delinquency proceedings.

-Megan Clark
+Megan ClarkMegan Clark

 Megan is the Vice President of Programs for World Hope, which is a Christian relief and development organization working with vulnerable and exploited communities to alleviate poverty, suffering and injustice.

-Bradley Myles
+Bradley_MylesBradley Myles

 Bradley Myles serves as Polaris Project’s Executive Director and CEO.
 He has been working on combating human trafficking since 2002.
 In his current role he oversees all the programmatic, financial and operational areas of the organization, including leading the executive team and liaising with the Board of Directors.